leonl42/MLinPractice/Documentation.md

 ### Abbrevation replacement <a name="Abbrevation replacement"></a>

 The English language consists of many abbreviations and short forms, like "isn't" or "doesn't".
-They unnecessarily boost the number of total, words and ngrams and are therefore superfluous, and therefore will be replaced with their corresponding long form.
+They unnecessarily boost the number of total words and ngrams and are therefore superfluous, and will therefore be replaced with their corresponding long form.
 For this, I made a dictionary containing the most common abbreviations.

 ### Tokenization <a name="Tokenization"></a>